EdsonPaulo/EdsonPaulo/README.md

 - ⚡ Fun fact: ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with Freelancer Jobs
+💬 Ask me about: Web & Mobile Development <br><br>

 -->

-🔭 I’m currently working and Learning FrontEnd Development of Web Apps with Angular 8+ & ReactJs.
-Also as Mobile Apps with React Native. <br><br>
+🔭 I’m currently working with FrontEnd Development of Web Apps using Angular 8+ & ReactJs.
+Mobile Apps with React Native.
+And Learning NodeJs<br><br>
-💬 Ask me about: Web & Mobile Development <br><br>

 📫 How to reach me: <br>
 - :envelope: edsonpaulo24@gmail.com
 - :computer: <a href="https://edsonpaulo.github.io"> Edson’s Portfolio</a>
-- <a href="https://www.linkedin.com/in/edsonpaulo1/"> Edson on Linkedin </a>
+- <a href="https://www.linkedin.com/in/edsonpaulo1/">👯 Edson on Linkedin </a>
-- <a href="https://www.facebook.com/EdsonGregorioEG"> Edson on Facebook </a>
+- <a href="https://www.facebook.com/EdsonGregorioEG">💬 Edson on Facebook </a>

  # Some My Works (screenshots)